gauravcodepro/gauravcodepro/README.md

 - You can contact me at [gaurav.sablok@uni-potsdam.de](mailto:gaurav.sablok@uni-potsdam.de)
 - If you want to contact me on Gmail, you can use [gauravcodepro@gmail.com](mailto:gauravcodepro@gmail.com)
 - Communicative, approachable, motivated, task and solution oriented, time responsive, and initiative taker.
-- I am very pro-active in making communication and upskilling on emerging trends.
+- Pro-active in making communication and upskilling on emerging trends.
 - Proficient in developing new approaches for code development.
 - Prefer onsite work but also open to work in a hybrid environment.
 - Active time and project based approaches and solving limitations.